clelidm/SpinModels/GenerateData/README.md

 # Generating data from a spin model with high order interactions

-This simple program generates data from a spin model with any chosen spin interactions.
+This simple program generates binary data from a spin model with any chosen spin interactions.
 Interactions can be of any order.

 The program can use:
  - pre-defined spin models (i.e., the independent model, and the fully connected pairwise model);
  - randomly generated spin models (see section below);
  - or, chosen spin models specified by the user through an input file (section to be added).

-The program then exactly calculate the cumulative (multi-dimensional) distribution for the chosen spin model, and samples a dataset from it.
+The program then exactly calculate the cumulative (multi-dimensional) distribution for the chosen spin model, and randomly samples a dataset from it.
+The system is assumed stationary, and all datapoints are independently randomly sampled from that same distribution.

 In some sense, it is a very basic code, which involves computing the probability of all the `2^n` states of the system with `n` spin variables.
 For that reason the program doesn't really work for too large systems.
 However, it can still reasonably sample datasets for systems of `n=15 to 20` spins, and for models with `K=100 to 500` interactions.
 With too large values of `n` the precision (on the uniform sampling) will drop.
 For large systems the computing time will also quickly increase.

-For large systems (large values of `n`) it is recommended to use methods such as Metropolis-Hastings algorithm.
+For large number `n` of variables, it is recommended to use methods such as Metropolis-Hastings algorithm.

 ## Requirements